 Regulation is at the forefront of the market’s needs and is allowing the market to deliver these types of products to individual investors at the very time it’s looking to do so.

 In the UK, the Financial Conduct Authority has developed the open-ended Long-Term Asset Funds, or LTAFs, while in the US the term ‘accredited investors’ has been defined, enabling sophisticated investors who have a reduced need for protection to invest in alternative products.
-In Europe, welcomed enhancements to the European Long-Term Investment Fund, or ELTIF, will go live in January 2024, and this will replace the existing ELTIF regime.
+In Europe, welcomed enhancements to the European Long-Term Investment Fund, or ELTIF, came into effect in January this year, replacing the existing ELTIF regime.
 We will be exploring ELTIF 2.0 in greater detail in the next two articles in the series.

 Now is the time to take advantage